 A General Education Initiative or pre-referral system for early identification has been in place since June 2012.
 This year there are several new interventions for students K-12.
 Check with your child’s principal for details.

 A Parent Advisory Committee meets annually to review a Title IA policy and to seek input about training and/or information needed to help extend and reinforce your child’s learning and achievement.
 If you would like to join, please call Jennifer Nickerson, the Curriculum Coordinator at 285-4341.

 Each school will be reviewing the Parent/School/Community Compacts this school year.
 If you would like to participate, please call the school.

 Title IIA “Improving Teacher Quality,” helps to increase the academic achievement of all students by helping school districts ensure that all teachers are highly qualified to teach.
 It focuses on preparing, training and recruiting high quality teachers.
 Once again, RSU 64 will use these monies to partially fund one teaching position at Central Community Elementary School that results in reduced class size.
-Smaller class size is beneficial at the K-2 level.
+Smaller class size is beneficial at the K-3 level.
 For the past several years, monies have allowed us to keep classes between 15-18 students at this grade level.
-Results show that all students make remarkable progress when teachers can personalize instruction daily to assure achievement.
 The remainder of money will be used to provide professional development to design, instruct, assess, and communicate proficiency-based learning experiences for students and support teacher leadership.